 This Monday’s moth is a duo of Schinia villosa (Noctuidae) resting on what I am assuming is their host plant (Erigeron sp.).
 I snapped this shot around 9,000 feet up on the Kaibab plateau in Northern Arizona last month.
-A fire must have burned the area a few years ago because the wildflowers . . . → Read More: Monday Moth
+A fire must have burned the area a few years ago because . . . → Read More: Monday Moth

 This GOP is less of a challenge and more of a simple roundup of miserable stock photography.
 Alex Wild and others have long ago pointed out the massive failings of many stock photo sites – but here is a brief and painful lep roundup using Google.

 Step 2: . . . → Read More: Genius of the Press XX